 Yes, creative types are pretty high on the list of being people who may suffer from depression, anxiety, social stress etc. Aren’t we a big ol’ bag of fun. 🙂

 You need to realise if you are suffering from these and how to recognise the signs.
-Each of these conditions often has peaks and troughs, and learning about it, knowing when it’s happening can stop you from trashing your work because your crashed.
+Each of these conditions often has peaks and troughs, and learning about it, knowing when it’s happening can stop you from trashing your work because you crashed.

-Getting through the block
+Getting Through the Block

 If you do find yourself in a writer’s block, here are some tips that might help you through it.
 Please note these are all from either personal experience or tips from other writers I’ve spoken too.